 The first step in making this card: Transform one sheet of 8.5″ x 11″ Heavystock or cardstock into 2 card bases.
 You can use them both to make these cards, or you can use one and put one aside to use for making some other card later.
 To accomplish this, you’ll cut the sheet of cardstock into 2 identical pieces measuring 8.5″ x 5.5″ each.
 Then use a scoring tool to score and fold the cardstock to create a card measuring 5.5″ wide by 4.25″ tall.

-Cut out a 2″ x 5.5″ bit from a page in the “Time to Flourish” patterned paper pad by Graphic 45.
-Tape it to the front of your card base.
+Cut out several of the cut-aparts from the winter pages in the “Time to Flourish” patterned paper pad by Graphic 45.
+Tape them to the front of your card base.

 Cut a bit of ribbon off your spool and tie it in a bow.
-Use Glue Dots or your preferred adhesive to attach the bow to your card base.
+Use a dot of glue or your preferred adhesive to attach the bow to your flower embellishment, and then use a Glue Dot to attach the flower to your card base.

 Add the card to your card stash, or personalize a greeting on the inside and send it off to its recipient.